-- read access to data, it must be ensured that the caller has the necessary authorizations
+- read access to data, i.e., it must be ensured that the caller has the necessary authorizations, and

-- Changes must be auditable; it must be possible to trace who initiated changes to data.
+- changes must be auditable, i.e., it must be possible to trace who initiated changes to data.

 Working Identity Provider

-This SAP Single-Sign-On Scenario works with all SAML 2.0 supported Identity Provider like
+This SAP Single Sign-On scenario works with all SAML 2.0 supported Identity Providers, like:

-Single sign-on with SAML sender vouchers between Simplifier and SAP Application Server ABAP 7.x
+Single Sign-On with SAML Sender Vouches between Simplifier and SAP Application Server ABAP 7.x

 How does it work?

-The Identity Provider shows the login page and user can be authenticated.
-After Authorization, the User will be forwarded back to Simplifier Application and the Simplifier saves the provided Security Key into a secured key vault storage (SAML Asssertion).
+The Identity Provider shows its login page and the user can be authenticated.
+After authorization the user will be forwarded back to Simplifier application and the Simplifier saves the provided Security Key into a secured key vault storage (SAML Assertion).

-If a soap request will be done by the Simplifier Application, the Simplifier itself add the Security Key , sign the complete request including the data with a certificate and send this to SAP Backend.
-Simplifier therefore acts in the role Security Token Service.
+If a SOAP request will be executed by the Simplifier application, the Simplifier itself adds the Security Key, signs the complete request – including the data – with a certificate, and sends it to SAP backend.
+Simplifier therefore acts in the role as Security Token Service.

 SAP Enterprise Webservices, addressed by Simplifier SOAP Connector, receive messages using the Internet Communication Framework (ICF), which receives the HTTP requests and assigns an AS ABAP work process to process them.
-All authentication methods supported by the ICF are based on transmission at the SSL protocol level or as HTTP headers.
-In the case of message-based logon, such as via the username token, the SAML token, or the X.509 certificate, the data is not part of an HTTP header, but is in a SOAP header to which the ICF has no access.
-Therefore no direct login is possible, but the ICF first performs a login with a technical user (DELAY_LOGON).
+All authentication methods supported by the ICF are based on transmissions at the SSL protocol level or as HTTP headers.
+In case of message-based logon, e.g., via username token, SAML token, or X.509 certificate, the data is not part of a HTTP header, but is in a SOAP header, to which the ICF has no access.
+Therefore, no direct login is possible, but the ICF first performs a login with a technical user (e.g., DELAY_LOGON).
 After successful security processing, a user change is performed according to the configured authentication.

 Step 1 – Check SAP Cryptographic Library